minhwpm/novajam/README.md

 ## 💬 Support

-Join the discussion on GitHub or contact us for questions and support.
+Join the discussion or submit an issue on GitHub for questions and support.
 We'd love to hear from you!